Engineering Computer Engineering (Omaha)

 The capstone senior thesis requirement provides a unique and challenging opportunity for the undergraduate student to demonstrate his/her ability to apply the knowledge gained in the course work sequence to the planning, design, execution, testing and reporting of a significant project in the applications of engineering principles.
 The initiative and responsibility expected of the student executing the senior thesis parallel the expectations of the employer of the program graduate.

-Computer engineering and electronic engineering courses which are described in the catalog but are not shown as requirements in the semester sequences are offered as the need arises to provide co-interest areas wherein the students may broaden their background in the applications of computer engineering or electronics engineering.
+Computer engineering, electrical engineering and electronic engineering courses which are described in the catalog but are not shown as requirements in the semester sequences are offered as the need arises to provide co-interest areas wherein the students may broaden their background in the applications of computer engineering or electronics engineering.
 In addition, appropriate specified technical electives will be selected to augment the student’s particular area of interest.
 The applicability of transfer course work with engineering content toward credit in the curriculum is determined on a case-by-case basis by the department.

 Special Interest Areas